 Experience the thrill of driving every month with evo magazine, devoted exclusively to the greatest performance cars in the world.
 If you're passionate about performance cars then evo is your ultimate monthly read.

 There is absolutely no doubt that the Mercedes-AMG A45 is an incredible technical achievement.
-Tested here in face-lifted 2016 form, its 376bhp 2-litre, four-cylinder turbo motor is currently the most powerful of its kind in series production and grants the A45 performance stats that best even the new Audi RS3, despite that car’s extra cylinder.
+Tested here in face-lifted 2016 form, its 376bhp 2-litre, four-cylinder turbo motor is currently the most powerful of its kind in series production.
+This engine grants the A45 performance stats that best all its rivals, even the new Audi RS3.

-But the A45 AMG has always had a utilitarian approach to performance that while translating to incredible outright pace, is bested by slower rivals for fun.
-Optional variable rate dampers, have addressed the A45’s overly harsh ride, while revisions to gearbox ratios and improved shift times have made the drivetrain even more aggressive although it’s still not quite up there with the best.
+The A45 AMG has always had a utilitarian approach to performance.
+It has incredible outright pace but, in terms of fun, it’s overshadowed by slower rivals.
+Optional variable rate dampers, have addressed the A45’s overly harsh ride, while revisions to gearbox ratios and improved shift times have made the drivetrain even more aggressive.

-There is no denying that the idea of an ultra-powerful, compact four-wheel drive hatch isn’t tempting and no doubt some will find the A45’s mix of grip and outright pace truly intoxicating.
+An ultra-powerful, compact four-wheel drive hatch is severely tempting, and some will find the A45’s mix of grip and outright pace truly intoxicating.
 But in a world where the likes of the Golf R exist, that simply isn’t enough.
-A hot hatch is as much about personality as it is performance and when a mega-hatch like the VW offers you both, it seems difficult to justify the huge jump in cost the A45 demands.
+A hot hatch is as much about personality as it is performance and when a super hatch like the VW offers you both, it seems difficult to justify the huge jump in cost the A45 demands.

 The optional £595 AMG Ride Control suspension is an option box worth ticking.
 Left with the standard springs and dampers the car is a little too stiff for public roads.